“Figure out what fuels your joy, then do lots of that.”

-- I drove out to Texas a couple years ago to take a sign painting class from one of the greats, Norma Jeanne Maloney.
+- I drove out to Texas in 2016 to take a sign painting class from one of the greats, Norma Jeanne Maloney.
 I fell in love with both.
 I’m still terrible at it, so I’m driving back out to Texas in November to take another class with another great, Mike Meyer.
 I’m slightly excited.

 - I've had a couple of sign painting gigs.
 I still don't have a clue what I'm doing, but I'm madly in love with the art and precision of it all.